keboola/connection-docs/orchestrator/index.md

 Bringing systems for data loading, manipulation and writing together is what makes Keboola Connection (KBC) so powerful and easy to use.
-If you want to work with the latest data available, however, all the steps must be done over and over again.
+If you want to work with the latest data available, however, the whole sequence must be done over and over again.
 Our Orchestrator (or Scheduler) is the behind-the-scenes component which **allows your large and complex projects to be fully automated**.
 Use it to